GoMyCodeAfrica/fullstackjs-course/6_1_intro_reactjs/2_components.md

 ```

 ## The Component Lifecycle
-Each component has several “lifecycle methods”: Creation, update and destraction.
-Methods prefixed with "will" are called right before something happens, and methods prefixed with did are called right after something happens.
+Each component has several “lifecycle methods”.
+Methods prefixed with will are called right before something happens, and methods prefixed with did are called right after something happens.

 - constructor() => Component created
 - componentWillMount() => Component created and ready to be rendred